Do you love working with people?

 This ten-month program starts each year in September at the Lansdowne Campus three days a week and in Brentwood Bay at the W̱SÁNEĆ School Board two days a week.
 The program includes academic courses, experiential learning and a practicum placement.
 You will participate in 15 hours of class time a week in addition to 15-20 hours a week in homework.

 In your first term, you’ll engage in self-reflection and exploration of your ancestral roots.
-You’ll take courses in community, family and child studies, indigenous family support and psychology.
+You’ll take courses in community, English, family and child studies, and indigenous family support.
 The Indigenous Family Support courses will encourage you to incorporate your own culture into the coursework.